plepe/modulekit-form/README.md

 * $def the definition of the root's child elements.
 * $options are the definition of the root element (which is usually a form element 'form', but you can override this with 'type').

+Further options:
+* change_on_input: if true, `onchange` will be called whenever a keypress happens (for form elements, which support this)

 Form Elements
 =============
 All Form Elements